becem-gharbi/nuxt-s3/README.md

 ### Image optimization

-The goal is to automatically adapt the Intrinsic size and Rendered size of an image.
-This will reduce the bandwidth consumed and enhance the UX.
+The goal is to automatically adapt the Intrinsic size to the Rendered size of an image.
+This reduces the bandwidth consumed and the page load time.
 The solution is:

-- On upload, resize the image to multiple versions according to a set of breakpoints.
+- On upload, resize the image to multiple variants according to a set of breakpoints.

-- On download, check the html image size and find the largest and closest breakpoint in order to resolve the image source.
+- On download, check the html image size and find the adequat variant.
+This feature is built in [most](https://caniuse.com/srcset) browsers.
+Check this [article](https://medium.com/@woutervanderzee/responsive-images-with-srcset-and-sizes-fc434845e948) for explanation.

 ## Development